 My story (the real reason this exists)

-I’ve been making since childhood — model cars first (and I still very much enjoy making them now) — then studied art and graphic communication, and later art history with the The Open University.
+I’ve been creating since childhood — model cars first Which I still very much enjoy making them now — I studied art and graphic communication, and later art history with the The Open University.

-This began as a way to cope with lifelong anxiety and depression through creativity.
+This began as a way for me to cope through creativity.
 It became a way to focus, regulate, and rebuild confidence.
-Living with ADHD is also challenging, so understanding the need for something steadying, grounding, and tactile comes naturally.
+Being neurodivergent is challenging, so understanding the need for something steadying, grounding, and tactile comes naturally.
 Keeping my hands busy created space to breathe and focus.

 I’ve carried on to this day.
 Making became a calm, focused, creative place — it rebuilt my confidence one piece at a time.
 I want to continue to live my passion and create — it doesn’t feel like work, more a lifestyle that I can make an income from and share with other creatives and like-minded people.
 Helping others along the way gives me purpose and is an unexpected bonus.

 Thanks for supporting handmade.
-I hope you find a piece that speaks to you — or helps you tell your own story.
+Shop here to find a piece that speaks to you — and helps you tell your story.